 "Have any good books you've been wanting to read and discuss?" the group asked in their inaugural blog post, in September of 2014; "then Knit Lit may be for you!"
 The group encourages knitters, crocheters and fiber arts fans of all skill levels to attend (faculty, staff and students all included).

 This group is open to graduate students in the English department of Wayne State University for help with the promotion of professional development and collegiality.

 The Wayne Literary Review is an annually published magazine of local and national literary writing.
-The Review publishes fiction, creative non-fiction, poetry, comic strips, and visual art.
+The Review publishes fiction, creative non-fiction, poetry, comic strips and visual art.
 Wayne State students and local writers and artists are encouraged to submit; while the magazine does draw work from a national pool of submissions "to reach a large, diverse audience," their "chief goal" remains the showcasing of "the literary talent of Wayne State University and Detroit at large."

-Visit wlr.submittable.com for submissions guidelines.
+Visit wlr.submittable.com for submission guidelines.

 Are you interested in visual narratives?
 The ways that the visual and the literary can build on one another to tell a story?
 Do you just like great comic books?
-The Wayne State Comics Collective is a group of students, faculty, and comic fans in general, dedicated to reading and discussing comics, graphic novels, graphic memoirs, and the scholarship surrounding these hybrid forms.
+The Wayne State Comics Collective is a group of students, faculty and comic fans in general, dedicated to reading and discussing comics, graphic novels, graphic memoirs, and the scholarship surrounding these hybrid forms.
 The collective meets monthly.

 Students in the WSU Video Game Scholarly Interest Group meet monthly to discuss recent popular and scholarly writing related to the burgeoning subdiscipline of video game studies.